dotnet/spark/benchmark/README.md

 ## Python
 1. Upload [run_python_benchmark.sh](run_python_benchmark.sh) and all [python tpch benchmark](python/) files to the cluster.
+2. Install pyarrow and pandas on the cluster including head and worker nodes.
+Use Conda to install these packages.
-2. Run the benchmark by invoking:
+3. Run the benchmark by invoking:
     ```shell
     run_python_benchmark.sh \
     <number of cold iterations> \